-Create a Patient Referral System for Better Dental Marketing
+1. Create a Patient Referral System for Word of Mouth Marketing

 The best way to get new clients?
 From existing ones.

-Think about it, are you more likely to trust an ad you see on Google, or the recommendation from a close friend?
+Think about it.
+Which do you trust more: an ad you see on Google, or a recommendation from a close friend?

-You probably chose a close friend, and you’re not alone.
-In fact, 92% of consumers say they trust referrals from their peers, and 74% say word of mouth is a key influencer in their purchasing decisions.
+You probably chose the second option, and you’re not alone.
+In fact, 92% of consumers say they trust referrals from their peers, and 74% say that word of mouth is a key influencer in their purchasing decisions.

 A referral program is meant to incentivize your customers to spread the word about your business.
-To set up a successful program, you’ll need to outline your goals and provide an incentive that’s relevant to your clientele.
+To set up a successful program, you’ll need to provide an incentive that’s relevant to your clientele.

 Once you’ve determined your incentive, it’s time to advertise.
 Don’t just tell your customers about it; provide cards, emails, and social media updates to keep your offer fresh in their minds.

-Run Local Facebook Ads for Better Dental Marketing
+3. Run Local Facebook Ads to Improve Your Dental Marketing

 Facebook is an extremely powerful advertising platform, do in particular to its extensive targeting abilities.